 What are the challenges associated with being a woman?

 Generally, I don’t feel biased against in any manner being a woman working in a corporate set-up.
-It is only when I attend meetings and find that in probably 8 out of 10 I am the only woman in the room that I realize that something is wrong with not just our country but the world over.
+It is only when I attend meetings and find that in probably eight out of ten I am the only woman in the room that I realize that something is wrong with not just our country but the world over.

 Women generally start with great careers on the same footing as men.
 But as they move ahead, they fall behind.
 Marriage, children, the excuses are plenty.
 Yes, I understand women who are staying back at home to raise kids and look after their families are probably doing something much more worthwhile than what working women can achieve in their lifetimes.
 But I really hope that these are genuine cases of a voluntary choice made by a woman and not a manipulation or a societal unsaid and yet undeniable obligation.